 Field boots are tall riding boots that feature lacing at the ankle, making it easier to bend the ankle for the shorter stirrups used for jumping and are the most popular boot for the hunter ring.
 The Ovation Flex Sport Field Boots are a nice, leather option for the show ring and feature an elastic lace.

 All riders, regardless of discipline, should wear gloves in the show ring.
-Not only does it offer a finished look in the ring, it also functional. providing more grip on the reins.
+Not only does it offer a finished look in the ring, it also functional, providing more grip on the reins.
 Black leather or synthetic gloves are correct for all levels of riders in the hunter ring and for lower level dressage shows.
 White gloves should only be worn by more advanced riders in the dressage ring.
-The Noble Outfitters All Reins Gloves are a great synthetic option, featuring a breathable stretch knit on the back of the hand and a synthetic leather grip on the palm.
+The Noble Outfitters Ready to Ride Gloves are a great synthetic option, featuring a breathable stretch knit on the back of the hand and a synthetic leather grip on the palm.